Writing and mailing a fundraising letter to your donors is a popular fundraising strategy for nonprofit organizations.

 Can you clearly describe how you’re making a difference in the world?

 Are you currently and consistently communicating with those you will mail to?

 Do you know what it costs you to deliver a unit of service, down to the penny?

 Is there money budgeted for postage and printing?

 Are there 2 or 3 volunteers who can help fold and stuff letters?

-Do you know a specific goal for the amount you’d like to raise through the mail?
+Do you have a specific goal for the amount you’d like to raise through the mail?

 Do you have a donor-tracking software where you can record donor and gift information?